lsqnonlin with a Simulink Model

 runtracklsq at the end of this example.

 tracklsq returns the error signal

 runtracklsq sets up all required values and then calls

 options passed to

 lsqnonlin defines the criteria and display characteristics.
-In this case you ask for output, use the
+The options specify to have no displayed output, to use the

-'levenberg-marquardt' algorithm, and give termination tolerances for the step and objective function on the order of 0.001.
+'levenberg-marquardt' algorithm, and the options give termination tolerances for the step and objective function on the order of 0.001.

 To run the simulation in the model